GST VAT Calculator: Add, Remove and Reverse Tax on Any Price

 What is the difference between zero-rated and exempt supplies?

-Both result in no tax charged to the customer, but zero-rated supplies (e.g. most food and exports in many jurisdictions) allow the supplier to reclaim input tax credits.
-Exempt supplies do not.
-The distinction is important for GST/VAT return preparation but does not affect the customer-facing calculation.
+Both result in no tax charged to the customer.
+Zero-rated supplies (e.g. most food exports and fresh food in Australia) allow the supplier to reclaim input tax credits paid on purchases related to those supplies.
+Exempt supplies (e.g. financial services, residential rent in many jurisdictions) do not allow input credit recovery.
+The distinction matters for GST/VAT return preparation but does not affect the customer-facing calculation.

 Does this calculator handle compound taxes?